 I write Sponsored Posts (Advertorials, Paid Articles) in my blog.
 I only undertake Sponsored Posts for brands, products, services I like and those I feel are a good fit for my blog.

-To make sure the reader is fully aware of the Sponsored Posts, they highlighted as an Advert (category) at the top of the page on the featured image.
+To make sure the reader is fully aware of the Sponsored Posts, they highlighted as an Advert (category) at the top of the page over the featured image.
 The post has Sponsored Post and Advert tags.
 The credits at the end of the article will say This is a Sponsored Post/Advertising.

 I also include Sponsored Links in my blog.
 The client pays for a sentence or paragraph with a link which appears in an article.
 The client has no editorial control over the topic or story.
-Just to be clear to the reader that payment has taken place, I use the same methods as outlined above.

 Some Sponsored Posts and Sponsored Links may include Affiliate Links.
-Affiliate Links and pictures with Affiliate Links will be labelled.
-Please refer to the Affiliate Policy page for more information.

 At present, I do not include advertising banners in my blog.
 I may include a Sponsored Post, which will be highlighted.

 My Eats section includes reviews of meals and take-away food from London restaurants.
 If I receive a free meal, the article will be marked as an Advert.
 It will include an Advert tag.
 At the end of the article, it will say something like ‘Disclosure: Our meal was free, which is why this article has been labelled as an Advert.’